Our collaborations allow us to reach a wider audience and offer more educational opportunities to our guests.

-FIND has spent the last two years working with the National Park Service as a trusted contract holder at the Northwest Trading Post along the scenic Blue Ridge Parkway.
+FIND has spent the last three years working with the National Park Service as a trusted contract holder at the Northwest Trading Post along the scenic Blue Ridge Parkway.
 What sets FIND apart is that as a 501(c)(3) nonprofit we ensure bottom line revenues generated at the Northwest Trading Post get reinvested back into the site for the benefit of the public.
 Our mission is to ensure that this special site is available for generations to come.
 We serve the public and operate exclusively for our exempt purposes to promote educational, recreational and interpretive opportunities about forest and water resources and natural history.
 All of the earnings, as well as any grants and donations received, go back to the sites we manage.

 Natural Inquirer is a free science education journal written for middle through high school age students.
 FIND Outdoors is proud to partner with US Forest Service and The University of Georgia to provide high quality science journals.